'He was so much to so many': Indigenous rights advocate Barney Masuzumi dies at 72 | CBC News

 Masuzumi was born Oct.
 2, 1948 in Big Rock, between Fort Good Hope and Arctic Red River, she said.

-As an accomplished athlete, Masuzumi was chosen as one of ten members to represent the Northwest Territories in the 1967 Centennial Voyageurs Canoe Pageant, a cross-county canoe race that spanned more than 5,000 kilometres over 104 days.
+An accomplished athlete, Masuzumi was chosen as one of 10 members to represent the Northwest Territories in the 1967 Centennial Voyageurs Canoe Pageant, a cross-county canoe race that spanned more than 5,000 kilometres over 104 days.

 He served in the Canadian Rangers and was a senior administrative officer in Fort Good Hope, until the territory's then-premier Stephen Kakfwi asked him to help put the Dene language into the everyday workings of the territorial government.